francorisso/movie-trailer-website/README.md

+# Movie Trailer Website
+This is a project for Udacity's Nanodegree program.

 ## REST APIs

 One thing I want to practice here is to build products with a separation between the backend and the frontend.
 For that I want to use AngularJS for communicating with a Python REST API.
 For the Python API I'm using Django.